 If you submit your application to the police before 1 September, this new requirement does not apply to you.
 The requirement does also not apply if you are under 18 years old or 67 years old or older.

-Many police districts now have a long waiting time to hand in applications for permanent residence permits.
-If you register your application in the Application Portal Norway before 1 September and meet the requirements for permanent residence permit (including the requirement for residence period) within 31 August, the new requirements will not apply to you.
-You must choose the earliest available appointment in the police.
+Many police districts had a long waiting time to hand in applications for permanent residence permits in August.
+If you registered your application in the Application Portal before 1 September and met the requirements for a permanent residence permit (including the requirement for residence period) within 31 August, the new requirements will not apply to you.
+You must have chosen the earliest available appointment with the police.

-However, if you register your application in the Application Portal Norway 1 September or later, the new requirements will apply to you, if you are between 18 and 67 years old at the time when the police or UDI process your application.
+However, if you registered your application in the Application Portal 1 September or later, the new requirements will apply to you, if you are between 18 and 67 years old at the time when the police or UDI process your application.

 If you submit your application for permanent residence permit to the police on 1 September 2017 or later you must, during the 12 last months, have had a total income or business income of at least NOK 238 784 pre-tax.